|Sunday||10:00 am – 5:00 pm|

 Service animals such as guide dogs are permitted to assist museum visitors.

 Coat rooms are available at the entrance rear entrance near the parking garage and on the lower level of the Grand Staircase.
 Paid lockers are also available on the lower level of the Grand Staircase.
-These amenities are being cleaned regularly, but please use at your own risk.

 We offer free wireless access at the museum.
 During your visit, we encourage you to switch to Wi-fi (DQE – Carnegie Museums WiFi) for faster download speeds.
 Complimentary Wi-fi is provided by DQE Communications.